HTTP-RPC/Kilo/README.md

 }
 ```

-A simple tree structure could be created and serialized to JSON like this:
+A simple tree structure could be created and serialized to JSON as shown below:

 ```java
 var root = TreeNode("Seasons", listOf(